chipzx92/DataEngineeringI320/docs/presentations/Visualizations/index.md

 ## Exercise

-Create a time-series bar chart that show the top three bands by revenue for each year.
+Create a pie chart that show the top top bands by revenue using the `analytics.band_performances` dataset.
+Customize it to show both the band name and revenue.
 Save it and add it to your test dashboard.

 ## Semester Project

-For your semester project, you will be divided into teams of 4 people.
-You will be given a set of requirements for your project and data for your project in the form of CSV files.
-The requirements will be a description of the data and organizational context along with a series of questions that we want the data to answer.
+For your semester project, you have been divided into teams of 4 people.
+You have been given a set of requirements for your project and data for your project in the form of CSV files.
+The requirements are a description of the data and organizational context along with a series of questions that we want the data to answer.

-A project will be set up for your team in your VM and it will give you a framework to build your project.
-In your project, you will do the following:
+A project has been set up for your team in your VM and it gives you a framework to build your project.
+In your project, the members of your team will do the following:

 * Load the CSV files into staging tables.
   * Create a database design for the staging tables.